Welcome to ElectroNovelty, the web development and customization service of Phil Glatz.

 - Working with front-end designers and converting their page comps to validated and semantically correct XHTML and CSS.

 - Use of SASS/COMPASS for efficent and flexible style sheets.

-- Full-stack web development. including web server administration, maintenance, and reporting; I know my way around Linux and BSD servers
+- Full-stack web development. including web server administration, maintenance, and reporting.

-- Integration with other web serviers via REST and API calls
+- Integration with other web servers via REST and API calls.

-- Responsive/mobile-first design for excellent usability on desktop and all pther platforms
+- Responsive/mobile-first design for excellent usability on desktop and mobile platforms.

 - Usability and human factors integration with technical issues

 Please carefully read this page.
 Although I am skilled in a number of areas, I am looking for work on Drupal projects only.
 And please note that I work very well remotely, and am not interested in relocating or working from somebody else's office.

 Although much of my work is as a solo creator, I also have a number of collaborative relationships I have developed over the years with designers, software developers, system administration and security experts, and project managers.
 I can assemble a team to tackle most projects very quickly, using world-class developers with extensive experience.